Good Life & Good Death

 Transporting livestock long distances to slaughter can cause stress for the animals.
 As advocates for local, healthy food systems, we recognise the need for local abattoirs to maintain transparent and traceable local meat supply chains.
 For these reasons, we use our voice in the farming community and are active participants in several campaigns and groups supporting local abattoirs.

-We are also working on building and licensing a mobile abattoir which will enable us to slaughter on the farm.
-This work has been partly funded by the European Agricultural Fund for Rural Development.
+We now have a licensed mobile abattoir which will enable us to slaughter on the farm.

 Campaign for Local Abattoirs